splunk/public-o11y-docs/metrics-and-metadata/histograms.rst

 When to use histogram metrics
 ===========================================================

 Histograms can summarize data in ways that would be difficult to reproduce with other metrics.
 Thanks to the buckets, the distribution of your continuous data over time is easier to explore, as you don't have to analyze the entire dataset to see where all the data points are.
-At the same time, histogram helps reduce usage of your subscription.
+At the same time, histogram helps reduce usage of your subscription through multi-rollup, which allows to aggregate multiple metrics time series (MTS) into a single MTS.

 Service level objectives (SLO)